Zelmoghazy/Mastering_Embedded_Systems/Unit_3_Embedded_C/README.md

 * Linker and locator assign absolute addresses to different section of the output file by referring to address information mentioned in the linker script.
 * Linker script also includes the code and data memory address and size information.
 * Linker scripts are written using the GNU Linker command Language and has the file extension `.ld`.
+* Linker scripts are typically invoked via the use of the `-T script.ld` command line argument when calling the `ld` application.

 **A linker script contains four things:**